What is a College House?

 Block meal plans offer many dining opportunities with maximum flexibility.
 Here’s how it works:

-You start with a set number of meals for the semester.
+You start with a set number of meal swipes for the semester.

 You may use your meals however, whenever, you like.
 Each time a meal is used, your meal balance declines by one meal.

 Each meal is worth a certain cash equivalency.
 In a retail location, if you go over the cash equivalency value for your meal, then you can pay the difference with Flex dollars, cash, or with debit dollars.
-The Marketplace at Benjamin Franklin is all-you-can-eat, but Jazzman’s Cafe and Pandini’s are all retail value locations.
+The Marketplace at Benjamin Franklin (dining hall) is all-you-can-eat, but Zebi and Vocelli's are retail value locations.
 Visit Dining Services for more information, or call 717.291.4200.

 Your college house is a perfect way to get involved early.
 You can run for office, join a committee, or just attend events.
 Also, over 80 student organizations make life happen outside the classroom at Franklin & Marshall.
 A wide variety of social, cultural, educational and recreational activities are produced and implemented by students like you!
 Drop by the Office of College Programs the Steinman College Center to discover your options.
 Find out how to create a new organization or event or plan a program for the campus community.
 We have the resources and information to help you put your ideas into motion.
 While having a good time and meeting new friends, you will build up your resume, develop invaluable skills, and get career-related experience most students will not get until after graduation.
 Concerts, comedy, lectures, films, Ben’s, yearbook, club teams, student publications, radio, television, special events, Alumni Weekend, Family Weekend, student government and much more… seize the opportunities to make a difference.
 A large majority of students on Franklin & Marshall’s campus are also involved in sports.
 About 28 percent of students play on varsity athletic teams and 54 percent participate in some kind of organized athletics.
 Come on, get up and stand out!

-Downtown Lancaster is easily accessible from the campus either by bus, taxi or just walking over.
-Here is an idea of what this wonderful city has to offer: www.campuscentral.org
+Downtown Lancaster is easily accessible from the campus either by bus, taxi or simply walking.
+This is a good guide to some of the attractions the city and county have to offer: